 There has been a steady increase in the use of knowledge of natural disturbance dynamics as a basis for forest management policy directed towards maintaining biological diversity.
 While the merits of this approach are currently being debated, especially in light of climate change, knowledge of natural disturbance patterns provides useful baseline information to assist with landscape level planning and stand level forest practices.
 This document outlines an ecological land delineation process that focuses on differences in disturbance rate and pattern and successional dynamics for northeast British Columbia.
 It provides some general principles regarding natural disturbance-based management and, for each delineated unit, detailed information on location, climate, vegetation, natural disturbance dynamics, forest management effects on natural pattern, and recommended forest practices based on the natural disturbance-based management paradigm.

 DeLong, S.C..
 2011.
 Land units and benchmarks for developing natural disturbance-based forest management guidance for northeastern British Columbia.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR59

 Topic: FLNRORD Research Program